JulianNicholls/Ankh-Crosswords/README.md

 Player for .puz files, used for crosswords from newspapers such as the L.A.
 Times.

-At the moment it loads and displays the LA Times from 2014-04-22.
+At the moment it loads and displays the LA Times from 2014-04-22 by default.
 Give it a different filename on the command line to load that instead.

+When a puzzle is loaded, if there is a game in progress (.ankh) file, then that will be loaded to allow continuation.

 ## Keys and Mouse